alpdias/calculos-trabalhistas/README.md

 # Labor calculations

-My first program developed in the python language from my first contact with the python language and programming, This program was developed for learning purposes.
-It is a program that performs various labor calculations from choosing the user who has access to a menu of options, and the input data entered by the user, returning results and new options.
+My first program developed in the python language from my first contact with programming, this program was developed for learning purposes.
+It is a program that performs various labor calculations from the choice of the user who has access to a menu of options, and the input data entered by the user, returning results and new options.
 This program was designed to initially run on the terminal.

 Python 3.7.4 </br>
 Microsoft VSCode 1.38.1 </br>